joom/edit-time-tactics/thesis/README.md

 * How do you check preferred names for variables in Elab?
   * Currently there is no way to do this, but it's trivial to write a primitive tactic to do that.

+* Is ALF really the first with typed holes?
+Ask Twitter and other people.
+  * "One of the earliest" might be a way to get around that.
+* Look at De Bruijn and Automath in the 60s.

+* Explain that one of the challenges of this is to delaborate the code